stefanuswibowo/miTS_Pathway/README.md

 # miTS_Pathway
 A step to step guide on mining cancer biomarker based on **mi**croRNA data and **T**issue **S**pecificity of disease (**miTS**) + Molecular Pathway Investigation

-##Index
+The miTS Pathway method has been discussed previously on [IOP Journal of Physics: Conference Series (Indexes by SCOPUS)](http://iopscience.iop.org/journal/1742-6596) in article [Mining Potential MicroRNA Biomarkers related to IQGAPs of Tyroid Carcinoma through *in silico* process](http://commdis.telkomuniversity.ac.id/icodis/2018/).
+In this repository, the full method of the experiment was provided.

+Here, the example of utilizing method to detect thyroid carcinoma's biomarker related to IQGAP1 gene was provided.

+## Index

 - [About](https://github.com/stefanuswibowo/MiTS_Pathway#about)
 - [Pipeline](https://github.com/stefanuswibowo/MiTS_Pathway#pipeline)
 - [Contacts](https://github.com/stefanuswibowo/MiTS_Pathway#contacts)

-##About
+## About

 [[Back to top]](https://github.com/stefanuswibowo/MiTS_Pathway#index)

 miTS_Pathway is a method to obtain cancer biomarker and understand its molecular pathway based on miTS method and Molecular Pathway Investigation.
-The miTS Pathway method has been discussed previously on [IOP Journal of Physics: Conference Series (Indexes by SCOPUS)](http://iopscience.iop.org/journal/1742-6596) in article [Mining Potential MicroRNA Biomarkers related to IQGAPs of Tyroid Carcinoma through *in silico* process](http://commdis.telkomuniversity.ac.id/icodis/2018/).
-Here, the full method of the experiment was provided

 Tools & Databases used during the first execution:
 - [National Cancer Institute GDC Data Portal](https://portal.gdc.cancer.gov/) *Database*